 Whatever the cause, there will eventually come a day when you may need to repair your fence.
-Whether you need a simple fix or something more involved, our team of qualified professionals can give you a free fence repair estimate, even if we didn’t install the original job.
-We repair all types of fences, including wood, chain link, wrought iron, and vinyl, as well as decks, railings, patio pavers, gates, and irrigation systems.
+Whether you need a simple fix or something more involved, our team of qualified professionals can give you a free fence repair estimate, even if we weren’t the original fence installer.
+We repair all types of fences, including wood, chain link, wrought iron, and vinyl, as well as decks, railings, patio pavers, and gates.

 Fence Repair or Fence Replacement?

 Not all fence damage can be repaired.
 If enough of the fence is damaged, it may be simpler and cheaper to replace the fence.
 Extensive damage from storms or natural disasters, for example, may cause enough damage to require replacement.
 Additionally, if you wait too long to install necessary fence repairs, minimal damage may turn into lasting structural weaknesses that require a new fence.

 Often, deciding whether you want to repair or replace your damaged fence comes down to a cost and benefit analysis.
 How much more would it cost to replace a fence than repair it?
 Installing an entirely new fence may cost more than repairing one, but it will likely last longer than a repaired fence would.